 It’s the way I survived.
-Kept myself safe.
+Kept me safe.
 Made other people like me.
 (Cause someone had to like me, right?
 And it wasn’t me.)
 And guess what?
 I most definitely brought that approach into my family life.
 Yikes, but accurate.
 And in my striving to make the most perfect, most CHARMED life ever, I introduced homeschooling into my life where I worked even harder to make it even more perfect.
 Anywho, reality check times a bajillion: turns out I’m not God, I can’t do what I set out to do.
-I can’t make perfection.
+I can’t make perfect.
 Perfection doesn’t exist.
 Nor can I do all things for all people.
 Nor should I search for other people’s validation.
 And with that “hitting the wall” experience (that fateful day four years into homeschool when I wanted to send the kids on the yellow bus to a school, any school), and an encouragement to watch a Brene Brown YouTube video, I discovered, I hadn’t included ME in my homeschool, my family, or my LIFE at ALL!
-(Whew, legit, I’m palm sweating, butterflies in my stomach over here).
-I have a long story how I came back to me.
+(Whew, legit, I’m palm-sweating, butterflies in my stomach over here).
+I have a long story about how I came back to me.

 The second thing I wish I knew BEFORE I began homeschooling (but def didn’t).

 As you can likely guess, my goal in “showing up” for my homeschool family was to do everything that anyone wanted me to do all the time.

 Up, down, left, right: any way you look at it, there are problems with this approach to womanhood/parenting/homeschooling.

 (This email could literally be a book.
 And likely will become one someday.)

 In a nutshell, I wish I knew that I needed to determine how I wanted to SHOW UP for my homeschool family & MY LIFE.